explodinglabs/jsonrpcserver/doc/index.rst

     >>> response.http_status
     400

-Even uncaught exceptions are handled this way.
 This ensures we *always* have a response for the client.

 .. tip::